Chart Color Schemes

 Recent residential development output has been above average within Cumbalum when compared nationally

-Population forecasts indicate it will gain 155 residents by 2041 (based on the latest AreaSearch quarterly estimate).
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+With around 78 people per approval, Cumbalum reflects a developing area with a population expected to grow by 181 residents through to 2041, according to the latest AreaSearch quarterly estimate.
+At current development rates, new housing supply should comfortably meet demand, creating favourable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development